HyperviewHQ/hyperview_docs/documentation/product/rack-security/index.md

 ## Supported hardware

-Rack Security currently supports Panduit SmartZone G5 rack PDUs with Rack Access Control sensors and accessories.
+Rack Security currently supports:

+- Panduit SmartZone G5 rack PDUs with Rack Access Control sensors and accessories.
+- TANlock 3 smart rack locks, manufactured by FATH Mechatronics GmbH and distributed by OEM partners such as EATON.

 ## Linking rack door sensors

 With Rack Security, you do not need to manually link door sensors; they will be automatically linked in Hyperview when you add the connected rack PDU to the rack.
 To do so:

 1. Discover the rack PDU.
 2. Drag the rack PDU under the target rack in the Asset Hierarchy.
-The location of the sensor, i.e. Front or Rear is inferred from the rack PDU configuration.
+The location of the sensor, i.e. Front or Rear is inferred from the rack PDU configuration (see {ref}`lock-positioning`).

 ```{image} media/rpdu_added.png
 :alt: rPDU Added